Madhukar07565/DesignPatterns/README.md

 Pattern defines a higher-level interface that makes the subsystem easier to use.

- Facade pattern is more like a helper for client applications, it doesn’t hide subsystem interfaces from the client.
+ Facade pattern is more like a helper for client applications, it doesnâ€™t hide subsystem interfaces from the client.
  Facade pattern can be applied at any point of development, usually when the number of interfaces grow and system gets complex.
- Subsystem interfaces are not aware of Facade and they shouldn’t have any reference of the Facade interface.
+ Subsystem interfaces are not aware of Facade and they shouldnâ€™t have any reference of the Facade interface.
  Facade pattern should be applied for similar kind of interfaces, its purpose is to provide a single interface rather than multiple interfaces that does the similar kind of jobs.

+### Adapter Design Pattern

+Adapter design pattern is one of the structural design pattern and itâ€™s used so that two unrelated interfaces can work together.
+The object that joins these unrelated interface is called an Adapter.
+As a real life example, we can think of a mobile charger as an adapter because mobile battery needs 3 volts to charge but the normal socket produces either 120V or 240V.
+So the mobile charger works as an adapter between mobile charging socket and the wall socket.

 ### Template Design Pattern